alijafari79/Python_Lab/HW1/Section_4.1/README.md

 echo "mahdi   ALL=(ALL:ALL) ALL" >> /etc/sudoers
 ```

-- [X] Now the issue is fixed and user "mahdi" can create another user, using the command mentioned above.
+- [X] Now the issue is fixed and user "mahdi" can create another user, using the command mentioned at first :)